 You can adjust the height of the interior platform as the kids grow, it wipes down easily, and isn’t too big for smaller spaces.
 Plus, you can fold it flat for storage and it comes with a mesh back to prevent falls.

 It’s also easy to move around if needed (I have felt coasters on the bottom of each foot) and is plenty roomy for a toddler to stand in and use up until 4-5 years of age.
 (My 4.5 year old uses ours regularly.)

-- Bottomline: Priced at $149 on Amazon, this is affordable and well-made.
+- Bottomline: This is affordable and well-made.
 It folds to store flat if needed, is big enough for a toddler to comfortably stand in it, but doesn’t take up too much space in the kitchen.
+Buy here.

 We had our IKEA-Hack Learning Tower for 5 years and we’ve loved it—especially since it’s very compact and costs under $50 to make since you start with an IKEA stool and build a simple frame on top.
 It’s easy to move, easy for toddlers to get in and out of, and is the perfect height for a toddler to stand at the counter.